Dear Clients and Friends,

 When your tax returns are ready, we will contact you immediately to coordinate delivery.
-Our standard “turn-around” time for individual returns is two weeks (once all information is received).
+Our standard “turn-around” time for individual returns is 14 days (once all information is received).
 Placing multiple calls to the office to check the status of your tax returns slows our process down.
 We appreciate your patience and ask that you keep this type of call to a minimum.

 Signature Pages (e-file forms) and Payment

 If you are filing joint tax returns, both parties must sign the e-files.
 Our documents are equipped with Right-signature, allowing you to virtually e-sign the appropriate documents.
 Payment of your invoice is required at the time of delivery of the completed tax returns.
-Important: We cannot submit the electronic files to the IRS and State without signed eFile authorization forms and full payment.
+Important: We cannot submit the electronic files to the IRS and State without signed e-File authorization forms and full payment.

 As always, we look forward to working with you again this year.
 Please do not hesitate to call our office if you have any questions.
 We appreciate your business and continued support.